shimaore/simplifier/index.coffee.md

         if p is ''
           if @value?
-            throw new SimplifierError "Duplicate prefix"
+            throw new Error "Duplicate prefix"
           @value = v
           return